ShazStar/blog/_posts/2025-09-10-UPS_NUT_Setup.md

 ### Windows

-Windows is also pretty straightforwarded process, you just need to download [WinNUT Client](https://github.com/nutdotnet/WinNUT-Client) and configure it, I won't go too much into detail since it's a GUI app and everything should be pretty self explanatory.
+Windows is also pretty straightforward process, you just need to download [WinNUT Client](https://github.com/nutdotnet/WinNUT-Client) and configure it, I won't go too much into detail since it's a GUI app and everything should be pretty self explanatory.

 WinNUT Setup:
 <img src="{{ site.baseurl }}/images/20250910_UPS/WinNUT_Setup.png" width="800"/>